lorin/devstack-vm/README.md

 ## Python bindings example

-The included `boot-cirros.py` file illustrates how to executes all of the above commands using the Python bindings.
+The included `boot-cirros.py` file illustrates how to execute all of the above commands using the Python bindings.